elastic/elasticsearch/vagrant/README.md

 Provisioning the box will take a fair amount of time, since it needs to download and compile a number of dependencies.

-A pre-provisioned box can be downloaded from: TODO

 ### Details
 - Ubuntu Trusty64 (14.04.5 LTS)